 I use formal theory and empirical methods to research international politics, conflict, and political economy.
-My focus is on applying game theory and structural estimation methods to study dynamic models of war, but I am also working on models of strategic information transmission and games on networks.
+My focus is on applying game theory and structural estimation methods to study models of war.
+My work features dynamic models, models of strategic information transmission, and games on networks.

 Conflict Management and Peace Science, 39(5):487-519, 2022.